 Timeline

-The schedule of the challenge is as follows.
-All deadlines are London time (UTC/GMT +0:00).
+The schedule for the challenge is outlined below.
+All deadlines are in London time (UTC/GMT +0:00).

 Workshop Schedule